 Gradual stepping up of a dose of medicine.
 It allows the body to adjust and become used to the medicine's effects, thereby reducing the likelihood and severity of potential side effects that may occur at the beginning of a treatment.

-Tolerability is related to how a drug makes you feel—like if there are uncomfortable side effects.
-Sometimes people can put up with effects like these to meet their treatment goals.
-Other times, these effects are unbearable, so a change of treatment may be recommended.
-And occasionally, a side effect can also be a safety issue, too.
+Tolerability is related to how much you can tolerate the side effects.
+Sometimes, people can tolerate certain side effects to meet their treatment goals.
+Other times, side effects can be unbearable, so a change of treatment may be recommended.

 Chronic condition that may cause acute pain in the face caused by demyelination of nerve fibers in the trigeminal nerve root (the nerve responsible for relaying feeling/sensation signals to the brain).